florentfettu/florentfettu.github.io/_posts/2020-05-26-my-self-created-artificial-intelligence-path.md

 ## Key
 * ✅ = course fully completed
 * ✳️ = course partially completed or in progress
-* No symbols for books
+* No symbols for books and YouTube Channel

 ## Python Programming